stanmaz/BBOalert/README.md

 BBOalert resolves this problem.
 Artificial bidding sequences can be predefined in a table.
 Opponents get the explanation automatically and immediately.
 Explanations entered manually during the game are recorded for future use.

+BBOalert has similar functionallity as "Full Diclosure" which is no longer supported by BBO.

 ## Installation

 The program is not yet officially published in Google's web-store.
 Therefore you should install it in CHROME browser manually from source code :